coreinfrastructure/best-practices-badge/doc/other.md

     code repository and automated tests are run on the result."

     *Details*: This criterion is merely SUGGESTED at passing level.
-    A subset of this criterion is required for passing+1; see
+    A subset of this criterion is required for silver; see
     <a href="#automated_integration_testing">automated_integration_testing</a>.
     Here, we require both the continuous check-in <i>and</i> its testing.
     In most cases this means that each developer who works full-time on